 aps_adaptive_loop_filter_data_present_flag equal to 1 specifies that the ALF parameters are present in this adaptation parameter set, equal to 0 specifies that the ALF parameters are not present in this adaptation parameter set.

+aps_extension_present_flag equal to 0 specifies that no aps_extension_data_flag syntax elements are present in the adaptation parameter set RBSP syntax structure. aps_extension_flag shall be equal to 0 in bitstreams conforming to this Recommendation | International Standard.
+The value of 1 for aps_extension_present_flag is reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore all data that follow the value 1 for aps_extension_present_flag in an adaptation parameter set NAL unit.

+aps_extension_data_flag may have any value.
+It shall not affect the conformance to profiles specified in this Recommendation | International Standard.

 Slice header semantics

 scaling_list_flag equal to 1 specifies that the scaling matrix is applied for the current slice, equal to 0 specifies that the scaling matrix is not applied for the current slice.
 The value of scaling_list_flag_flag shall be the same for all slices in the current frame.